Lio Rush: Return to AEW / ROH (2024–present)

+On the January 4, 2025 episode of Collision, Rush and Andretti failed to capture the titles from Private Party (Isiah Kassidy and Marq Quen).
+On January 18 at the Maximum Carnage special episode of Collision, Rush and Andretti attacked Top Flight, cementing their heel turn.
+On the February 22 episode of Collision, Rush and Andretti revealed their team name to be "CRU" as an acronym for "crazy, ruthless, and unhinged".
+On April 6 at Dynasty Zero Hour, CRU teamed with Nick Wayne to defeat AR Fox and Top Flight.

+Consejo Mundial de Lucha Libre (2025)

+On June 17, 2025, CRU made their Consejo Mundial de Lucha Libre (CMLL) debut at Martes de Arena Mexico event where they unsuccessfully challenged Los Nuevos Ingobernables (Ángel de Oro and Niebla Roja) for the CMLL World Tag Team Championship.

 Music career

 In July 2019, Rush released his debut single as a rapper titled, "Scenic Lullaby".
 According to Rush, the song is a "first-person account of [his] darkest days and the pain he continues to carry."
 Rush released his second single, "I Wonder", on August 19.
 On his 25th birthday, Rush released his debut extended play, 11:11.
 On May 11, 2020, Rush released his debut studio album, titled Ever After.
 On July 20, 2020, Rush released his second studio album, The Final Match.

 On September 28, 2021, Rush released his second EP, titled Not Found.

 Professional wrestling style and persona

-During his early days in WWE, Rush became a heel manager for Bobby Lashley, a role he was praised for due to his promos.
-Rush mentioned the comedian actor Kevin Hart as his influence to his work as manager.
+Rush is known for his fast-paced high-flying style.
+He is nicknamed the "Man of the Hour" and the "Piece of Gold" (also mentioning his age depending on how old he is).
+During Rush's early days in WWE's main roster, he became a heel manager for Bobby Lashley, a role he was praised for due to his speaking skills.
+He cited actor and comedian Kevin Hart as his influence to his work as manager.

 Other media

 Rush made his video game debut as part of the Rising Stars Pack of downloadable content created for WWE 2K19.

 In 2020, Rush was announced as a contestant on the thirty-sixth season of MTV's reality competition series The Challenge and was initially paired with Love Island alumna Gabby Allen.
 He left the show on his own accord in episode 6, citing mental health reasons and the stress of the house triggering his childhood feelings of living in a group home.